tigormanoak/oravm/README.md

             -S "ExampleSubscriptionName" \
             -P ora19c \
             -i Standard_E2ds_v4
-            -n 2 \
+            -d 2 \
-            -z 2048 \
-            -p 1522 \
-            -s ORCL \
+            -s 2048 \
             -r westus2 \
             -u Oracle:oracle-database-19-3:oracle-db-19300:19.3.0 \
-            -H /u01/app/oracle/product/19.0.0/dbhome_1
+            -h /u01/app/oracle/product/19.0.0/dbhome_1

 This will have the following impact, besides generating the example output displayed in the "oravm_output.txt" file...

  - the "-v" switch will display all script variables values and parameter values at the beginning of the execution
  - set the Azure subscription used by the session
  - set the Azure "project" value to "ora19c", which will impact the naming of all objects and tags
- - build a VM sized at E2ds v4 using the marketplace Oracle19c image with an OS disk and two data disks of 2 TiB and an Oracle database named "ORCL" on network port 1522 in the West US 2 region.
+ - build a VM sized at E2ds v4 using the marketplace Oracle19c image with an OS disk and two data disks of 2 TiB in the West US 2 region.
- - please note that the marketplace Oracle19c image has ORACLE_HOME at a specific location
+ - please note that the marketplace Oracle19c image has ORACLE_HOME at a specific location, so when "-u" is specified "-h" must be specified as well

 # Finding Azure marketplace images from Oracle